About the Wilson Surname

 It is basically derived from the first name William, meaning ‘Will’s son’.
 The surname was introduced to England through Norman influence in the second half of the 11th century.
 It was also introduced to Scotland through Norse influence.
 From these origins, the Wilson surname became popular in the UK.

-History of the name Wilson
+History of the Wilson surname

 There are apparently 2 Scottish lines of Wilsons associated with clans: